AIA BANNER DISPLAY - NBC SVG

-The Argyle International Airport (AIA) will host a Banner Displays from next week in an effort to sensitize the public on Coastal Vulnerability and Mitigation in St. Vincent & the Grenadines.
+The Argyle International Airport (AIA) will host Banner Displays from this week in an effort to sensitize the public on Coastal Vulnerability and Mitigation in St. Vincent & the Grenadines.

-The AIA says it will collaborate with the University of Liverpool to have the banner displays with educational content regarding Coastal Vulnerability
+The AIA said it will collaborate with the University of Liverpool to have the banner displays with educational content regarding Coastal Vulnerability

-The public is being encourage to visit the Banner Display and learn about tools that can help mitigate coastal vulnerability, in an effort to enhance the country’s tourism product.
+The public is being encouraged to visit the Banner Display and learn about tools that can help mitigate coastal vulnerability, in an effort to enhance the country’s tourism product.

 Advertisement